Roasted Potato and Herb Salad

 This potato salad is the perfect side dish for grilling or food on the go like a picnic or road trip because it travels so well and actually tastes better at room temperature.
 I could eat this like a meal in itself.

 I live in a beach community in Los Angeles and on the weekends my husband and I like to take long walks through the marina and we always pack a lunch.
 It’s usually sandwiches, but this past weekend I decided to change it up and make a full picnic meal.
-So along with the potato salad, I made baked chicken tenders with buffalo blue cheese sauce is the perfect accompaniment to this herbed potato salad.
+So along with the potato salad, I made baked chicken tenders with buffalo blue cheese sauce (< recipe link) is the perfect accompaniment to this herbed potato salad.

 All I can say is, the chicken is amazing because it is marinated in hot sauce before breading and baking.
 Marinating gives the chicken so much flavor and because of the richness going on with the buffalo blue cheese dipping sauce (BTW it’s so good you’ll want to put it on everything!)
 I decided a lighter, not so creamy potato salad would be the perfect sidekick and it is (they both make amazing leftovers as well).

 To give a extra flavor boost to the potatoes, I roasted them after boiling.
 Don’t be discouraged at the two cooking steps, they both play a very important role.
 Boiling them potatoes for just a couple of minutes starts the cooking process of the center of the potatoes, then roasting browns the outside to take them from having a plain potato flavor, to a roasted, toasted flavor.

 I know these are extra steps but boiling first results in perfectly roasted potatoes and why not give the potatoes as much flavor as possible from the start?
 If you don’t want to roast the potatoes, just boil them for 20 minutes, drain and add the dressing while they are still warm.